ethamCS/TravelSite/reports/checklist.md

 * Are there literal constants that should be named constants?
 * Is it possible to overflow a numeric type?
 * Are all variables scoped to the most restrictive scope possible?
+* Is there any unintended integer division?
+* Are the correct logical operators used (e.g. === instead of ==, or && instead of &)?
+* Do boolean expressions evaluate to the intended value?
+* Are there any unused variables?

 ### Control faults
 * For each conditional statement, is the condition correct?